Choline Rich Foods for Kids: Benefits, Requirements & 7-Day Meal Plan

 The Brain-improving effects of Choline on children.

-Choline is required to make acetylcholine which is the neurotransmitter that makes memory, learning and attention.
+Choline is required to make acetylcholine which is the neuro-transmitter that supports memory, learning and attention.
 The higher the Choline the higher the connections between the brain cells.

 2. Supports Brain Development

-The Choline assists in creating the cell membrane structure and in accelerating the processing of the brain, particularly in children between 4-14 years.
+The Choline supports in creating the cell membrane structure and in accelerating the processing of the brain, particularly in children between 4-14 years.

 3. May support Concentration and Duration of attention.